morarez/morarez/README.md

 ## Hi there 👋 I am Morteza

 I’m a Software Engineer focused on Kubernetes, automation, and cloud-native infrastructure.
-I love collaborating, contributing, and learning from others here on GitHub.
-Connect with me on Discord: `mortezarez`
--  Currently working on an algorithmic trading app built with Python.
+Currently working on:
+- Kubernetes operator that watches application logs and uses RAG + LLM to identify root causes and deliver insights
+- AI-powered trading system for price prediction and strategy evaluation

 ### Tools & Technologies